-No. Learning Outcome 1 Formulate and execute a plan for practice based legal research in an independently identified topic in the field of employment law practice and investigate a question capable of sustaining a substantial piece of academic writing 2 Demonstrate a systematic understanding of the knowledge and important arguments at the forefront of employment law and practice and/or scholarship by identifying, evaluating and synthesizing primary and secondary research material relevant to a chosen area of enquiry 3 Show originality and critical insight in the use of knowledge and the application of theory to produce a work of independent scholarship 4 Evaluate various research methodologies and adopt, with justification, a methodological approach appropriate to the question being investigated 5 Develop an ethical approach to the application of legal principles in their field of enquiry
+- 1. Formulate and execute a plan for legal research in an independently identified topic and investigate a question which is capable of sustaining a substantial piece of academic writing - 2.
+Demonstrate a systematic understanding of the knowledge and important arguments at the forefront of legal scholarship by identifying, evaluating and synthesizing primary and secondary research material relevant to a chosen area of inquiry - 3.
+Show originality and critical insight in the use of knowledge and the application of theory to produce a work of independent scholarship - 4.
+Evaluate various research methodologies and adopt, with justification, a methodological approach appropriate to the question being investigated - 5.
+Develop an ethical approach to the application of legal principles in their field of enquiry.